geovas/multiwii-firmware/README.md

 - Tx/Rx: Turnigy 6XS FHSS / RX7000S
 - LiPo: Turnigy Nano-Tech 600mAh 1S
 - Misc: Turnigy Voltage Booster for Servo

-**Disclamer**
-At now my Firmware is staying in testing condition!
-All the actions you perform at your own risk!